web-gardener/tidio-chatbot/README.md

 # Build-and-Integrate-Tidio-Chatbot-with-a-Website
-I build a simple Tidio chatbot that asks for issues that the user is facing, and showed how Tidio live chat works
+(Smart Methods Internship) I build a simple Tidio chatbot that asks for issues that the user is facing, and showed how Tidio live chat works

 The website used is in this repo : https://github.com/AymenNacer/Real-time-Manual-Robot-Controller-